The Biergerpakt and nationality / residence permit

 After participating in:

-In order for the “language module” to be recognised, an A1 level in one of the three official languages must be certified.
-Several options exist:
+In order for the “language module” to be recognised, an A1.1 level in one of the three official languages must be certified.
+You have several options for this:

-• submission of a certificate from another language course
+- submit a certificate from a different language course

-The certificate must have been issued during the period of membership in the Biergerpakt.
-It must be sent by email to biergerpakt.zesummeliewen@fm.etat.lu
+The certificate that you submit must have been issued during the period of membership in the Biergerpakt.
+Please send it to us through our contact form.

-Once all three introductory modules have been successfully completed, the final certificate is made available in the member’s private space on the myguichet.lu platform.
-This certificate can be attached to the application for long-term resident status or for Luxembourg nationality by option.
-The applicant for nationality thus benefits from a shorter processing time.
+Once all three introductory modules have been successfully completed, your final certificate will be made available in your private myguichet.lu space.
+This certificate can be attached to the application for long-term resident status or for Luxembourgish nationality by option.
+The applicant for nationality then benefits from a shorter processing time.